hazyx7/TeleFXAutoForwarder/README.md

 Put ur credentials in the `info.json` in the same directory.

-use this repo to get chat IDs [TeleChatIDs](https://github.com/hazyx7/TeleChatIDs) OR you can get chat IDs using Telegram bots like [@getidsbot](https://t.me/getidsbot).
+you can get chat IDs using Telegram bots like [@getidsbot](https://t.me/getidsbot) OR use this to get chat IDs [TeleChatIDs](https://github.com/hazyx7/TeleChatIDs)

 ---